What Do You Know About Macaw Asthma? It’s Really A Thing.

 Hi Dorothy

-To set the record straight the only types of birds that may need grit are birds having soft bills like canaries and finches.
+To set the record straight the only types of birds that may need grit are birds that have soft bills like canaries and finches.

 For years breeders introduced grit into the diet to help with the digestion of foods.